czifumasa/ytmusic-lib-tracker/docs/README.md

 ##### Export library and playlists to csv

-To export full content of your YTMusic library as well as all your playlists run:
+To export full content of your YTMusic library as well as all your playlists run from project's root folder:

  ```
  ytmlt-export
  ```
 ##### Tracking changes in user's library

-To create changelog run:
+To create changelog run from project's root folder:

  ```
  ytmlt-changelog